-Budgeted cost: £57,800
+Budgeted cost: £65,800

 Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-4 This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance. persistent absence.
+4 This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.
+Collaborative working with TEAM Education Trust to boost attendance and work with families to provide support with attendance issues.
 Learning Mentor/SENCO engagement with parents to support them in supporting their child at home, in collaboration with TLR team.
 Increasing parental engagement is low cost and can have a high impact if parents feel more able and confident in supporting their children with learning at home.
-9 Education Endowment Foundation EEF Parental Engagement Learning Mentor support in being ready to learn for targeted disadvantaged children through a mentoring approach.
-Targeted work for low- achieving children with low aspirations and poor attitude to learning.
-5 Education Endowment Foundation EEF Social and Emotional Learning Subscription to Reading Eggs and Mathletics to support home learning and homework tasks.
+Education Endowment Foundation EEF Parental Engagement 6 Learning Mentor support in being ready to learn for targeted disadvantaged children through a mentoring approach.
+Targeted work for low-achieving children with low aspirations and poor attitude to learning.
+5 Education Endowment Foundation EEF Social and Emotional Learning Subscription to TT Rockstars and Mathletics to support home learning and homework tasks.
 To support children who do not have parental support with daily learning tasks at home.
-1, 2, 6 Education Endowment Foundation EEF Homework Contribution to Visits & Visitors budget to allow for disadvantaged children to have access to real-life experiences in and out of school.
+1, 2, 6 Education Endowment Foundation [EEF Homework Contribution to Visits & Visitors budget to allow for disadvantaged children to have access to real-life experiences in and out of school.
 We value our enrichment provision through our curriculum and aim to ensure it remains accessible to all pupils.
 5 Education Endowment Foundation EEF Life-Skills and Enrichment